THE JUDGMENT SEAT OF CHRIST (EXCERPT OF IT IS TIME FOR A REFORMATION OF CHRISTIAN THINKING)

 Where, then, does grace fit in?
 First of all, Divine grace is not an excuse for the sins of Christians.
 All mankind will be judged, will appear before the Judgment Seat of Christ.
 All of us will be judged according to our works.
 The Scriptures are clear on this point.

-And, behold, I come quickly; and my reward is with me, to give every man according as his work shall be.
+“And behold, I am coming quickly, and My reward is with Me, to give to every one according to his work.
 (Revelation 22:12)

-There is one statement the risen Lord Jesus Christ makes to each of His seven churches: “I know thy works”!
+There is one statement the risen Lord Jesus Christ makes to each of His seven churches: “I know your works”!

 Consider carefully the Lord’s declaration concerning the resurrection of the dead:

-“They that have done good, unto the resurrection of life”!
+“Those who have done good, to the resurrection of life”!
 Have done good to the resurrection of life!